finnito/Science/content/11sci/as90950/_index.md

 ### Akoranga 1

-- Make notes using the Yeast Fermentation slides
+- Make notes using the Yeast Fermentation ngā kirita

 ### Akoranga 2